waveess/books/README.md

 ## 1. Usage
- The Note Taker application is aimed for the user to capture notes and store these notes on the Server.
-The application will also allow users to retrieve notes from the server.
+ The Book search engine is an application that combines the entire MERN stack and with a React front end, MongoDB database, and Node.js/Express.js server and API.
+It allows users to save book searches to the back end.

 ##  2. License